Well, that’s a difficult question to answer.

-The idea of mobile-first was a triumph for the user.
-In 2009, Luke Wroblewski introduced9 this best practice.
+The idea of mobile first was a triumph for the user.
+In 2009, Luke Wroblewski introduced this best practice.
 Karen McGrane added to the conversation with her Content Strategy for Mobile in 2012.
 They found that designing with the constraints of small screens helps us to prioritize content, which leads to a better experience for the end user.
 In addition, the capabilities of mobile devices left more opportunities for engaging experiences.

 Still, it focused on only one great experience.
 One variation focused on the concept of graceful degradation, which suggested that we design a perfect experience (typically for desktop), and then account for older browsers and less common devices by ensuring functionality, even if the design suffered.
 Similarly, we tried progressive enhancement, which suggested starting small (mobile), and then enhancing the design as the device or browser gets bigger.
 Neither accounted for a great design across the realm.

 Now it’s 2017, and we assume that every project needs to be mobile-friendly; so, when budgets decrease, mobile first does become mobile-only.
-After all, 34% of people11 use the Internet predominantly from their mobile phones, and as of April 2015, Google penalizes websites that aren’t usable on mobile.
+After all, 34% of people use the Internet predominantly from their mobile phones, and as of April 2015, Google penalizes websites that aren’t usable on mobile.
 But the choice isn’t as simple as mobile or desktop.
 Many users switch devices mid-task, making it even more vital that we focus our content and create consistency across the experiences.
-In healthcare, 50% of smartphone users download health apps13 — which also means that 50% do not yet.
+In healthcare, 50% of smartphone users download health apps — which also means that 50% do not yet.

 The reality is that while smartphone use is overwhelmingly popular for some activities such as social media, messaging and catching up with news and gossip, the majority of consumers in western markets also have desktop (and tablet) devices which they tend to use for more detailed review and purchasing.